Rain pouring down? Blazing heat? Hazy Singapore day? No problem – we've found 100 things to do indoors with kids of all ages!

 Golazo Futsal Singapore, 21 Jurong West Street 23, Singapore 648196

-39. The Cage
+41. The Cage

 Is your sporty kid in need of some action?
 Sign your wannabe David (or Daisy) Beckham up for the Little Big People football coaching classes (age four to 16) at The Cage, or hire a pitch ad hoc for a bunch of kids to run riot with a soccer ball.

-41. Orchid Bowl
+43. Orchid Bowl

-Strike yourself a pile of fun by donning a pair of funky bowling shoes (available for hire on-site) for a spot of tenpin bowling at an Orchid Bowl.
+Strike yourself a pile of fun by donning a pair of funky bowling shoes (available for hire on-site) for a spot of ten-pin bowling at an Orchid Bowl.
 Suitable for kids of all ages (once able to walk, of course), bowling is one of the best affordable indoor activities for kids and the whole family.

-Orchid Bowl, various locations.
+Orchid Bowl, various locations

-42. Evolve Mixed Martial Arts
+44. Evolve Mixed Martial Arts

 This martial arts school specialises in Muay Thai, Brazilian Jiu-Jitsu classes and MMA, with lessons running every day for different age groups and skill levels.
-Kids as young as three can join in these classes designed to help children build confidence, develop a positive attitude, and pick up some cool life lessons along the way.
+Kids as young as three can join these classes designed to help children build confidence, develop a positive attitude, and pick up some cool life lessons along the way.

-Evolve MMA, various locations, p.
-6536 4525
+Evolve MMA, various locations

-43. Ohmsantih Yoga
+45. Ohmsantih Yoga

 Let the kids enjoy a nurturing and non-competitive environment to relax and play at Ohmsantih Yoga!
 The theme of each class is suggested by students and teachers, which encourages creativity and confidence.
 Your young ones will enjoy its mindful indoor activities and games that tie in with yoga poses and self-awareness.

-44. Superfly Monkey Dragons
+46. Superfly Monkey Dragons

 Parkour for kids?
 Now here’s something to jump for joy about.
-Active kids will be buzzing with excitement when they find out they can learn the art of parkour here in Singapore (and for those who have no idea what that means, you may know it as free-running: a sport which involves rapidly moving through an urban environment, negotiating obstacles by running, jumping, and climbing).
+Active kids will be buzzing with excitement when they find out they can learn the art of parkour here in Singapore (and for those who have no idea what that means, you may know it as free-running: a sport that involves rapidly moving through an urban environment, negotiating obstacles by running, jumping, and climbing).
 Kids as young as four can join the fun, and you can choose from drop-in classes or courses.
 This activity can be based both indoors and outdoors, so check class schedules for full details.

-Superfly Monkey Dragons, various locations, p.
-8511 5510
+Superfly Monkey Dragons, various locations

 Head over to iFly with your over-sevens and experience the ultimate thrill-seeking experience: sky diving!
 Thankfully, this is where your daredevil kids can experience all the fun but without the risk.
 First-timer packages come with a training session, complimentary flight gear, personal training from a flight instructor and a flight certificate to prove that you and your small skydiver have conquered gravity!

-iFly, 43 Siloso Beach Walk #01-01 Sentosa Island, Singapore 099010
+iFly, #01-01, 43 Siloso Beach Walk, Singapore 099010

-46. Pororo Park
+48. Pororo Park

 One of our top soft play centres, this is one of our fave indoor activities with kids.
-Heck, it’s one of all our all-time fave things to do with kids in Singapore, full stop!
+Heck, it’s one of our all-time fave things to do with kids in Singapore, full stop!
 This Pororo-themed kids’ indoor playground has a Hinoki pit that is a feast for the senses – not only is it safe, but it also stimulates multiple senses at once during play.
-Kids can also play pretend and shop at the Petty Supermarket, or dive into the Shark Ball pool, hop aboard the Pororo express train, visit Pororo’s house and so much more.
+Kids can also play pretend and shop at the Petty Supermarket, dive into the Shark Ball pool, hop aboard the Pororo express train, visit Pororo’s house and so much more.

-47. SuperPark Singapore (currently closed)
+49. SuperPark Singapore

 Go crazy with all the indoor activities SuperPark has to offer!
 This indoor playground has three exciting activity areas that are full of non-stop fun.
 Jump around on the trampolines in the Freestyle Hall, shoot some hoops at its Game Arena or race your friends at the Adventure Area.
 Parents, we’re sure you’ll want to join in the fun, too!